girliemac/a-picture-is-worth-a-1000-words/README.md

 ## 🖨 Printing

 The *tiff* files are for printing.
 I set them in 5.83 x 8.27 inches, which should fit in A5 paper size.
-They are large files and stored as LFS files so you won't download the actual files when you `git clone` so please download from GitHub!
+They are large files and stored as LFS files so you won't download the actual files when you `git clone` so please download manually from GitHub.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].